 Our physiotherapy facilities

-The Sports Injury clinic is well equipped with the up to date apparatus required to facilitate effective rehabilitation:
+The Physiotherapy and Sports Medicine clinic is well equipped with the up to date apparatus required to facilitate effective rehabilitation.